-With the release of the women’s Jersey Romper and Dress, we thought it would be a good time to provide a quick tutorial on how to do a Full Bust Adjustment (or FBA) for a knit top.
-If you are new to the concept of an FBA, let us enlighten you!
-A FBA is needed when your full bust measurement is a different size than your upper bust measurement.
+With the release of the more adult patterns, we thought it would be a good time to give a quick tutorial on how to do a simple Full Bust Adjustment or FBA for a knit top.
+For those who are new to the concept of an FBA, a FBA is needed when the full bust measurement is in a different size range than the upper bust measurement.

-For example, if a full bust measures a size 8 but the upper bust measures a size 4, then a FBA is needed.
-If you make a size 8 based on the full bust measurement, chances are the rest of the bodice will be way too big.
-If you choose a size 4 based on the upper bust, then there will be pulling across the bust as the fabric stretches to fit.
-Alternatively, simply grading out for the bust will not give you a proper fit.
-If desired, make a muslin of the bodice based on your full bust and see how it fits.
-If there is gaping at the armscye or it is too big across the upper bust then try this FBA method!
+For example, if the full bust measures a size 8 but the upper bust measures a size 4, one will benefit from an FBA.
+If selecting a size 8 based on the full bust measurement, the rest of the bodice will be way too big.
+But if choosing a size 4 based on the upper bust, then there will be pulling across the bust as the fabric tries to stretch to fit.

-First, measure your chest accurately and with a bra.
+First, measure yourself accurately while wearing a bra.
 Make sure the tape measure is taught but not tight.
-It may be helpful to have someone help you measure so you can stand upright with arms relaxed by your side.
+It may be helpful to have someone help measure so you can stand upright with your arms relaxed at your side.

-Once you have bust measurements, choose your size based on your upper bust measurement and cut out that bodice.
-(Note, if you need to grade for your waist, make sure you do that first.)
+Determine which size to make using the upper bust measurement, and cut out the pattern pieces.
+(Note, if you need to grade for the waist, make sure to do that first.)

-Hold the front bodice pattern piece up to your body and make a mark approximately at your apex (This is a fancy word for your nipple).
+Hold the front bodice pattern piece up to your body and make a mark approximately at the apex (this is a fancy word for nipple).